Anti-Gay Machete Assault Is The Latest in a Series of Juvenile Crimes at Shaw Restaurants

 “We’ve been trying to go about this in the most diplomatic, constructive way.
 This isn’t simply just an MPD issue.
 This is something that needs to get attention from top to bottom,” Heidenberger says.
 “We’re very sensitive to that fact that it is juveniles.
 We can’t put young kids into jail and expect that to fix the problem…What happens after that?”

-Washingtonian has contacted MPD for additional information about its efforts and will update this story when we hear back.
-The Alcoholic Beverage Regulation Administration has a program that subsidizes the cost of off-duty police officers to help with security at nightlife establishments.
+Meanwhile, MPD says its Third District patrol has increased its presence in Shaw, including in the areas of recent crimes, and officers have been assigned foot beats in the area to engage with residents and business owners on a daily basis.
+The Alcoholic Beverage Regulation Administration also has a program that subsidizes the cost of off-duty police officers to help with security at nightlife establishments.
 Just a couple weeks ago, Padro says the DC liquor board granted Shaw Main Streets authorization to coordinate the deployment of these officers, beginning July 1.

 For now, Gogi Yogi’s Kramer has taken matters into his own hands and hired his own private security seven days a week and off-duty MPD officers twice a week.

-Note: This story has been updated with comment for MPD.